cristianbanarescu/iOS-Development/README.md

 - For `SwiftUI` related projects and examples, please see [SwiftUI folder](./SwiftUI)
 - For `Data structures and algorithms` please see [Data structures and algorithms](./Data%20structures%20&%20Algorithms/)
 - For cross-platform projects&demos, please see the Flutter [folder](./Flutter)

-## Git & Github

-The 'Git & Github' [page](git.md) contains useful information on how to use Git & Github for an iOS developer and in general.
+- See the [Git & Github page](git.md) for useful information on how to use Git & Github for an iOS developer and in general.

-## Concurrency & Multithreading

-The Concurrency [page](./Concurrency/Concurrency.md) contains useful information about: multithreading, GCD, Swift Concurrency, serial vs concurrent queues, sync vs async, etc.
+- See the [Concurrency & Multithreading page](./Concurrency/Concurrency.md) contains useful information about: multithreading, GCD, Swift Concurrency, serial vs concurrent queues, sync vs async, etc.

 ## Continuous Learning and Growth